Tutorials UPDATED: 26 February 2023

 Click the insert button to load your template and edit the contents accordingly!
 This is a HUGE time saver.

 Elementor also gives you the ability to categorize your templates which makes them easier to organize.
-To do this, head back to the WordPress Admin and from the left hand menu click on ‘Templates’.
-You’ll see a sub menu called ‘Categories’.
-Open this up and add in any categories you think would be useful.
-Them head to the ‘Saved Templates’ menu, click ‘Quick Edit’ under a template and assign a category to this.
+To do this, head back to the WordPress Admin and from the left-hand menu click on ‘Templates’.
+You’ll see a sub-menu called ‘Categories’.
+Open this up and add any categories you think would be useful.
+Then head to the ‘Saved Templates’ menu, click ‘Quick Edit’ under a template, and assign a category to this.

 Create your own WordPress Custom Templates with Beaver Builder

 Beaver Builder is another highly effective page builder that offers similar levels of functionality compared to Elementor.
-In the same way people prefer different brands of car, WordPress page builder are also an area of personal preference.
+In the same way, people prefer different brands of cars, WordPress page builders are also an area of personal preference.
 If Beaver Builder is your WordPress page builder of choice then you’ll be pleased to hear that you can also save custom templates using their system.

 Before you get started (and assuming of course you have already installed Beaver Builder!) go to menu Settings > Beaver Builder and make sure the post types you want the builder to be enabled for are checked.